Who is Banksy? All the facts, clues, and mysteries surrounding the identity of the street artist

-This question always looms over his works and repeatedly comes to the fore whenever new works by the mysterious graffiti artist appear, as recently at the London Zoo and the Royal Courts of Justice.
+This question always loomed over his works and repeatedly comes to the fore whenever new works by the mysterious graffiti artist appear, as was the case a few months ago at the London Zoo and the Royal Courts of Justice.

 Banksy's art is hard to ignore.
 His provocative images not only adorn walls in London and numerous other major cities around the world, but also find their place in renowned galleries worldwide.

-Despite his cultural significance and commercial success, Banksy's identity remains a mystery .
-The enigma surrounding the artist is so strong that even experts, in their research, have been unable to find a definitive answer.
-They have gathered clues in the form of videos, newspaper articles, and interviews with Spiegel magazine in an attempt to shed light on the matter.
-The question remains, however, why it is so difficult to identify Banksy.
+Despite his cultural significance and commercial success, Banksy's identity remained a mystery for decades.
+The enigma surrounding the artist was so profound that even experts, in their research, struggled to find a definitive answer for a long time.
+They had gathered clues in the form of videos, newspaper articles, and interviews with Spiegel magazine, hoping to shed light on the matter.
+The question still remains: why was it so difficult to identify Banksy?

-In our analysis, we conducted our own in-depth research and compared it with reports in other media.
+In our analysis, we conducted our own in-depth research over several years, interviewed former associates of Banksy, and compared this with reports in other media.

 Anonymity as a central aspect of Banksy's artistic and political aesthetics